jasonfly07/jasonfly07.github.io/_posts/2015-8-26-document-scanner.md

 ![_config.yml]({{ site.baseurl }}/images/document-scanner/evernote.png)

 I've been using a lot of the document scanning function in Evernote lately.
-Since conceptually it seems easy enough to implement, I decide to give it a try and build my own document scanner.
+Since conceptually it seems easy enough to implement, I decide to give it a try and build my own document scanner in Matlab.

 ###0.
 The Problem